Tributes to the Beatles: John Lennon

-Lennon was murdered in New York City by Mark David Chapman, who had a been a childhood fan of The Beatles.
+On December 8, 1980, Lennon was murdered in New York City.
 After his death, a crowd gathered in mourning to pay tribute to him in ten minutes of silence as requested by his widow, Yoko Ono.

 Posthumous recognition

 Lennon has been the subject of numerous posthumous awards.
 His album Double Fantasy was awarded a 1982 Grammy Award for Album of the Year and a 1982 Brit Award for outstanding contribution to music.
 Rolling Stone magazine ranked Lennon in sixth place in a countdown of the greatest artists of all time, and Lennon's song "Imagine" was voted the third greatest song of all time.
 Several posthumous compilation albums have been released, such as Lennon Legend and Working Class Hero: The Definitive Lennon.

 Concerts and albums

 Instant Karma: The Campaign to Save Darfur

 In 2006, a selection of modern recording artists released versions of Lennon's songs on a charitable album called Instant Karma: The Amnesty International Campaign to Save Darfur, named after a John Lennon song.
 Performers included U2, Lenny Kravitz, The Cure, Green Day, R.E.M., Christina Aguilera, Duran Duran, and The Black Eyed Peas, among others.
 U2 recorded the title track.